thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Attributes.md

 ### Source

-Source Attribute Location refers to the previous system data where the value is read from.
-Source attributes can be read only in the first context.
+Source Attribute Location refers to the **previous system** data where the value is read from.

+Source attributes can be **read only in the first context of a system, after a system data change**.
+(For instance : EventAttributes and GPU EventAttributes can only be accessed in Particle / ParticleStrip System Initialize Contexts).

 * In Initialize Particle / Initalize Particle Strips Contexts:
   * From incoming Spawn Contexts.